bb-io/Voiseed/README.md

 ### Speech

-- **Convert text to speech** Convert provided text to a speech with selected settings
+- **Convert text to speech** Convert provided text to a speech with selected settings (In order to keep working correctly, cinsider the input limit 2-3 sentences)
-- **Get convert text to speech status** Get convert text to speech status
-- **Download TTS audio** Download converted text to speech audio files

 ### Project